frederic-perez/AmE-dictionary/data/idioms.md

 __hard knocks__ :two: The real and practical experiences of life, especially those involving hardship or adversity. _The school of hard knocks._
 __hard nut to crack__ A problem that is hard to solve or a person who is difficult to understand.
 __hard on the eyes__ Unattractive; ugly.
-__hard pressed__ Overburdened, put upon, as in _With all these bills to pay we find ourselves hard pressed._
+__hard pressed__ :two: Overburdened, put upon, as in _With all these bills to pay we find ourselves hard pressed._
 __hard-luck story__ A typically self-pitying tale of misfortune, hardship, adversity, etc., told especially to gain sympathy or charity from others.
 __hardliner__ :three: Someone who has an unyielding, inflexible belief in some person or thing. _Susan’s not a hardliner, so I really think she’ll listen to your views on the matter._
 __harp on the same string__ To dwell tediously and repeatedly upon a single subject or topic, especially in complaint.
 Likened to playing the same note over and over again on a harp.